-- (a) You must participate in each of the Quality Evaluation (QE), Research Degree Completions (RDC), and External Research Income (ERI) components of PBRF, even if your PBRF Funding entitlement for one or more of those components is zero, or is likely to be zero. - (b) You must have participated in the latest QE in order to receive PBRF Funding through each of the RDC component and the ERI component of such Funding.
+- (a) You must participate in each of the Quality Evaluation (QE), Research Degree Completions (RDC), and External Research Income (ERI) components of PBRF, even if your PBRF Funding entitlement for one or more of those components is zero, or is likely to be zero. - (b) You must have participated in the latest QE in order to be eligible for PBRF Funding through each of the RDC component and the ERI component of PBRF Funding.